What causes osteoporosis?

 Your bones are made up of living, growing tissues that change as you age.
 When you’re a child, adolescent, and young adult, your bones actually become denser (thicker and stronger).
 Eventually, sometime around your mid 20s, you reach your peak bone mass — this is when your bone mass is at its highest level.
 After bone mass peaks, all adults start to lose some bone mass.

 Osteoporosis occurs if you lose too much bone or don’t make enough bone to begin with.

 What are the risk factors for osteoporosis?

 The following things put you at an increased risk for osteoporosis.
-The more of the following that apply to you, the higher your risk.
+Some of these risk factors are beyond your control.
+For other risk factors, you can take steps to reduce your risk.
 Talk to your family doctor about your risk factors.

 - Sedentary lifestyle (not getting enough exercise)

 - Hormone imbalances, such as low estrogen or testosterone, or too much thyroid hormone

 - Use of certain medicines, such as the long-term use of corticosteroids, which are medicines prescribed to treat inflammation, pain and chronic conditions such as asthma and rheumatoid arthritis.
 Long-term use of medicines to reduce stomach acid for acid reflux or other conditions can cause reduced calcium absorption and osteoporosis.